XRPLF/xrpl-dev-portal/gateway_services_spec.md

 | receiver  | A URL-encoded (%-escaped) [Gateway Services Identifier](#gateway-services-identifiers) | ripple%3AraLiCEoiYDN3aTw2ZnGmEVXWwYXWiAxR7n |
 | amount    | Decimal value, and 3-letter currency code <span class='draft-comment'>(What about demurraging currencies/assets like GBI XAU?)</span> for the currency, concatenated with a `+` | 10.99+USD |

-Get Quotes is intended to be a recursive process: if the Gateway Services provider does not know how to make an outgoing payment to the receiver in the specified currency, it can perform a Get Quotes call using another gateway that it trusts, then
+Get Quotes is intended to be a recursive process: if the Gateway Services provider does not know how to make an outgoing payment to the receiver in the specified currency, it can perform a Get Quotes call using another gateway that it trusts, then return quotes accordingly (possibly marked up from the quotes of the other gateway).

 <span class='draft-comment'>(How is that any different from the user querying the outbound gateway directly through a GWS client?
 Do the requests or the returned quotes look different?)</span>